HEALTH & WELLBEING

-Working with young Aboriginal people from the age of 12 up, in community, to support health and wellbeing.
+Working with Aboriginal people from the age of 12 up, in community, to support health and wellbeing.

-Health & Wellbeing at Tribal Warrior
+Health and Wellbeing at Tribal Warrior

 A core focus of the program is mental health and suicide prevention, addressing the disproportionately high rates of psychological distress and suicide within Indigenous communities.
 Through culturally appropriate interventions, community connection, and healing practices, the program provides essential support to those at risk.
 Protective and risk factors influencing mental health are also carefully considered, including access to secure housing, employment opportunities, substance use issues, and cultural disconnection.
 By understanding these factors, the program aims to provide effective and targeted support that fosters long-term wellbeing.